thedevdojo/auth/CONTRIBUTING.md

 - Create a new Laravel application
 - Create a new folder at the root called `packages`
 - Inisde the packages folder will be `devdojo/auth` where auth will be the contents of this repo
 - Update your composer.json to include `devdojo/auth` inside the `repositories` key, and include the package inside the `require` key.

+> You'll also need to set the stability to `dev` in the composer.json

 **composer.json example**